-Every employee that you hire may not have all the skills that you require- the great choice here will be to figure out their unique strengths & make use of them in your favour.
+Every employee that you hire may not have all the skills that you require- the great choice here will be to figure out their unique strengths & make use of them in your favor.

 Managers should respect every individual, their qualities rather than enforcing a set behavior.

 Hence, a manager should contribute towards maintaining the dynamics and honoring the differences of every team member.

 As Harold Geneen says- “Every company has two organizational structures: The formal one is written on the charts; the other is the everyday relationship of the men and women in the organization.”